CriticalVuln/CleanRoom-v2/README.md

 # Todo Dashboard 📝

 A modern, feature-rich todo list web application with beautiful charts and analytics.
-Built with React, TypeScript, and Tailwind CSS.
+Built with React, TypeScript, and Tailwind CSS with automatic local storage.

 ## ✨ Features